-Nostalgia, sentimentality, or wistful affection for the past, is enjoying a booming time.
-We can barely go outside, we can barely create new memories, and it’s nearly impossible to escape the widespread fear and anxiety.
-But we do have our sofas, our laptops, our televisions and our streaming services.
-When times are tough, the desire to escape to a place of peace becomes ever harder to deny.
-The fear of missing out has morphed into the remembrance of things past, and nostalgia is now our time machine to a more preferable state of mind.
+Written by: Joe BartolottaNostalgia the past is a common feeling in these times.
+We can barely go outside to create new memories.
+It’s nearly impossible to escape the widespread fear and anxiety.
+But we do have our sofas, laptops, televisions and streaming services.
+When times are tough it becomes even harder to escape to a place of peace.
+The fear of missing out has morphed into the remembrance of things past.
+Nostalgia is now our time machine to a more preferable state of mind.

 There is all types of data that show this craving for nostalgia.
 A recent study done by Nielsen/MRC shows that over half of music listeners have been streaming older tunes from classic artists like Bob Dylan, Bob Marley, and The (Dixie) Chicks.
-Even popular artists from today are following this trend, like Post Malone who live-streamed a fundraiser concert solely covering Nirvana songs.
-A similar trend can also be seen in the film world, with Google searches for “Classic Movies” being the highest they’ve been in the past 15 years.
+Post Malone followed this trend by live-streaming a fundraiser concert solely covering Nirvana songs.
+The film world has also seen a similar trend.
+Google searches for “Classic Movies” are the highest they've been in 15 years.